Skip to main content

 Who is Gidion Mbuvi Kioko aka Gideon Mbuvi Kioko aka Mike Sonko?

-New Makadara MP Gidion Mbuvi Kioko was sworn in as controversy surrounding his past rose, especially over alleged prison break in 1998 and dramatic stint at Kamiti Maximum Prison in 2001.
+New Makadara MP Gidion Mbuvi Kioko was sworn in as controversy surrounding his past rose, especially over an alleged prison break in 1998 and a dramatic stint at Kamiti Maximum Prison in 2001.

-When Sonko absconded, all he left were the remains of the shackles he left on his hospital bed.
-He was probably unchained by a willing police officer, and the records of Shimo la Tewa Prison show that a Mr Gideon Mbuvi Kioko, who was supposed to be incarcerated for six months escaped, and is still on the run.
+When Sonko absconded incarceration, all he left were the remains of the shackles he left on his hospital bed.
+He was probably unchained by a willing police officer, and the records at Shimo la Tewa Prison show that a Mr Gideon Mbuvi Kioko, who was supposed to be incarcerated there for six months escaped, and is still on the run.

-But even as focus turned to the 1998 incident, Sonko conceded he was jailed for two months at Shimo la Tewa, but denied he escaped.
+But even as focus turned to the 1998 incident, Sonko conceded he was jailed for two months at Shimo la Tewa, but denied any escape.

 "I was arraigned in court over some matter for which I was released on bail.
-When that date came I skipped court for I had to attend my mother’s burial," said the MP.
-He argued the only reason he got into trouble was he only absconded a court bond, which earned him a four-month jail term.
+When that date came I skipped court because I had to attend my mother’s burial," said the MP.
+He argued that the only reason he got into trouble to begin with was that he only absconded a court bond, which earned him a four-month jail term.

 "I stayed behind bars for only two months then I was released by Justice Oguk following an appeal against my sentence.
 I never escaped from Kamiti and there is evidence to prove that I was set free by the High Court," he said, as he fought off a report in The Star on Tuesday, that he was jailed over forgery and booked in as prisoner Number KAM/1255/2000/LS.
 The newspaper carried an affidavit in which Kioko said he had been denied bond/bail and was in Kamiti serving a four-month sentence.
 He also listed several medical conditions he said he had and which could be complicated by prison conditions, adding he was from a poor family.